bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:19:11

-Oh, yeah, the drama is regarded.
+Oh, yeah, the drama is retarded.

 Sjors Provoost: 01:19:13